 This piece is an example of a particular type of long-form song of Iraqi Turkmen, called qoyrat (also commonly spelled hoyrat, but pronounced khoyrat).
 The qoyrats are formed around a 4-line quatrain and defined by their style.
 This one is in the beshiri (beşiri) style.
 Qoyrats are also sung by Turkmen in Southern and Southeastern Anatolia – it’s a style similar to the bozlak, another epic folk song type from the region.
 In Turkish musical parlance qoyrat could be described as uzun hava – a free-rhythm song that could also be a lament, a poem, a play on words, or a wail.
 The term qoyrat in Turkish actually means “vulgar” or “boorish” – though this piece is anything but.
 Beginning with the strains of a typical sounding Middle Eastern ensemble, with qanun, violin, flute, and percussion, the vocals soon take over.
 It is a powerful love song and lament – sung in Turkish, albeit in a Turkish that might sound strange, or indecipherable, to a Turkish-speaking teenager of today.
 There are universally recognizable moments, however – for instance, when the singer, Ahmad, exclaims “aman aman” mid-way through the song…”aman” being understood from the Balkans to the Indian Ocean as an exclamation of grief and suffering.
 Abdul-Wahad Ahmad was known as “Abdülvahit Küzecioğlu” in Turkey.
 Born in 1924 in Kirkuk, Ahmad had a lengthy recording career, even recording for the BBC.
 He died in 2007.

 The Chakmakchi Company had offices and a showroom on the prestigious and bustling Rashid Street in Baghdad, along with a satellite office in Mosul.
 If we are to take the name literally, “chakmakchi” in standard Turkish means “maker of lighters” or “flint stone maker.”
 However, this is simply the surname of the proprietors, one of whom we know was named Arif Chakmakchi.
 At any rate, this small company got into the 78rpm business in the early 50s and only released at most about 200-300 recordings on their Chakmakchi Phon label.
 What distinguished them was that they catered to the local – local artists sold in local stores.
 What further distinguished them was their repertoire – not only did they record Iraqi classical maqam (by artists such as Nazim El-Ghazali and Mohammed El-Qabbandji), but they recorded music of the minorities.
-Chakmakchi Phon recorded some of the finest Kurdish singers in all their rawness – from the well-known, such as Mohammed Arif Jezrawi and his son Hassan Jezrawi, to the lesser-known, such as Mahmud Kourouri, Khalil Aqrawi or Rasul Gardi.
+Chakmakchi Phon recorded some of the finest Kurdish singers in all their rawness – from the well-known, such as Mohammed Arif Jezrawi and Hassan Jezrawi (not necessarily related), to the lesser-known, such as Mahmud Kourouri, Khalil Aqrawi or Rasul Gardi.
 These records would, in some instances, due to the political situation, have to be smuggled in order to be sold in some regions.
 Since the Persian Gulf region did not have a 78rpm pressing plant at the time, Chakmakchi outsourced their early pressings to Sweden of all places (see the label photo), and their later pressings to Greece.
 It is strange that neither India nor Pakistan were considered, as both had thriving pressing plants – although both were run by the Gramophone Company, based in the UK.
 No matter what the case, Chakmakchi Phon did not last long in the 78rpm record business.
 They soon ceased producing 78s and moved into pressing 45s.
 Their musical legacy is only just beginning to come to light.